-How do you know?
-Because the boss omits the change of plans and hurts you and your team.

-What sugar or knee-jerk behaviors (reacting) might you do if you got caught up in the mistaken goal?
-Answer: You may be tempted to quit, ignore it but seethe.
-You may gossip, distance yourself, retaliate and/or do only the bare minimum.

-Redirect Step 1: Think a new thought (that does not support this person's mistaken fearful belief).

-Answer: This person must be in pain or feel ashamed and undeserving in some way.
+Scenario 3 Questions (READ ALL ANSWERS IN ORANGE after they share.)
+1. What presentation of misbehavior is this?
+Answer: Passive Destructive How do you know?
+Because the boss omits the change of plans and hurts you a and your team.
+2. What sugar or knee-jerk behaviors (reacting) might you do if you got caught u · - Answer: You may be tempted to quit, ignore it but seethe.
+You may gossip, dis stance yourself, retaliate and/or do only the bare minimum.
+3. What would redirecting (responding) look and sound like?
+Redirect Step 1: Think a new thought (that does not support this person's mista ken fearful belief).
+Answer: This person must be in pain or feel ashamed and undeserving in som ne way.
+Redirect Step 2: Don't take the behavior personally.
 Answer: Self-explanatory - inner work.
 Self and social awareness.
 Redirect Step 3: Establish or re-establish a relationship (get kind and curious).

-Answer: "Hey, what could we have done better so you would have felt good about us handling this?
+Answer: Hey, what could we have done better so you would have felt good a bout us handling this?
 How have we been disappointing you, frustrating you or under-delivering?
-Is everything ok?"
+Is everything ok? " Redirect Step 4: Encourage this person to express pain.
 Answer: "Do we need to change something?
-Is there anything bothering you?
+Is there anything bothering you?"
+You seem stressed out and frustrated Answer: "Do we need to change something?
+Is there anything bothering you?" about something.
+Can I help?"
+You seem stressed out and frustrated You seem stressed out and frustrated about something.
+Can I help?"
 You seem stressed out and frustrated about something.
 Can I help?"

-Answer: "What is this...some kind of psycho-babble?"

-Answer: "If you need to talk, I'm here to listen.
-I know you're a fair boss so I want to fully support you."
+4. Note: How might this person up-the-ante when you redirect?